PrajwalKamble369/Unified-Mentor-Project-Data-Analysis/README.md

 ## Conclusion
 The attrition analysis highlights critical areas for HR action to reduce turnover and improve employee satisfaction.
 Implementing data-driven strategies will support better retention and foster a positive workplace environment.

-## Contact
-For further information or questions, please reach out to:
-[Your Name] - [Your Contact Information]

 ---
 **Thank you for reviewing this project!**